dwijesinghe/vimVestigate/README.md

 1. Move your cursor over the folder you want to search as shown below
 ![Screenshot](https://github.com/dwijesinghe/vimvestigate/raw/master/screenshots/VimVestigateStart.png)

-2. Enter the command `:VV text to search` (no quotes necessary around search text) and press Enter as shown below
+2. Enter the command `:VV text to search` (no quotes needed around search text) and press Enter as shown below
 ![Screenshot](https://github.com/dwijesinghe/vimvestigate/raw/master/screenshots/VimVestigateCommand.png)

 3. The results will appear in a new vsplit pane to the right of the current buffer (in a buffer called `vimvestigator`...because I love puns)